Search and Hit Enter

 Parmesan is a low FODMAP cheese because of it’s low lactose content.
 If you are vegetarian, vegetarian Parmesan (or Gran Kinara) is equally low FODMAP.

 The one FODMAP issue in this pesto is the nuts.
-I generally use walnuts, because they are a lower FODMAP nut.
+I generally use walnuts, because they have a low FODMAP threshold.
 1 cup of walnuts is generally around 110g and a FODMAP friendly serve of walnuts is 30g.
 This means that this pesto only needs to serve 4, which is a very generous serving.

 1 cup of pine nuts is around 140-150g in Australia, and a low FODMAP serve of pine nuts is 14g.
 This means that a pesto using pine nuts would need to make 10-11 serves.
 Not impossible, but a lot less generous than a walnut version.